Rackneh/SystemLinkCreator/README.md

 4. Done!

-*This is essentially how Vortex Mod Loader from the Nexus seperates mod folders in the AppData folder from the game "Mods" folders.

-I currently use this myself to add all my game backups to rom folders on my steamdeck.
 Allowing me to have my favourite roms on my steamdeck and load every other game from the network when I'm home through a single console-specific front-end "roms" folder.